-I never managed to become a clinical doctor, I don’t save people lives in a hospital, but I investigate how resources can be used, so that clinicians can treat their patients in the best possible way and save as many lives as possible.
+I never managed to become a clinical doctor, and despite being a certified first aider, I don’t save people lives in a hospital, but I investigate how resources can be used, so that clinicians can offer the best treatments to patients and save as many lives as possible.